webrecorder/warcit/README.rst

 ======

 ``warcit`` is a command-line tool to convert directories of web documents (HTML, images, etc..) into a WARC files. ``warcit`` also supports converting ZIP archives into WARCs.
+The tool enables flat files on disk to be converted into

 Basic Usage
 -----------